 High on a bleak and lonely hillside, stood to trees.
 One was a silver birch next to it was a hazel tree.
 When the wind blew and buffeted the trees, the silver birch would cry out and cursed the wind for its cruelty and persecution.
 It was convinced that the wind took delight in trying to tear it from the ground.

-One particular day there was a bad storm the silver birch groaned and as the wind blew even stronger and more violent, it began to scream abuse into the wind.
+One particular day there was a bad storm and the silver birch groaned and as the wind blew even stronger and more violent, it began to scream abuse into the wind.
 The silver birch protests were loud and desperate while it held its roots in the ground fearful that the wind would tear them out.

-When the wind died down and the wind was calm the Hazel tree spoke to the silver birch.
+When the wind died down and the wind was calm the hazel tree spoke to the silver birch.